-- All patient/client information is confidential, and any inappropriate viewing, discussion, or disclosure of this information is a violation of the College of Saint Mary Academic Integrity policy as well as BSN Student Manual, Policy 2.1: Professional Conduct. - Patient/client information is privileged and confidential regardless of format: electronic, written, overheard, and/or observed. - I may view, use, disclose, or copy information only as it relates to the performance of my educational duties.
-Any inappropriate viewing, discussion, or disclosure of this information is a violation of hospital policy and may be violation of HIPAA and other state and federal laws. - The HPSSC is a learning environment.
+- All patient/client information is confidential, and any inappropriate viewing, discussion, or disclosure of this information violates the College of Saint Mary Academic Integrity policy and BSN Student Manual, Policy 2.1: Professional Conduct. - Patient/client information is privileged and confidential regardless of electronic, written, overheard, and/or observed format. - I may view, use, disclose, or copy information only as it relates to the performance of my educational duties.
+Any inappropriate viewing, discussion, or disclosure of this information violates hospital policy and may be a violation of HIPAA and other state and federal laws. - The HPSSC is a learning environment.
 All learning activities, regardless of the patient/client and/or outcome, should be treated in a professional manner.
 The student running the scenario should have everyone's respect and attention.
-Situations simulated in the lab are to be used as a learning tool and not to be used for mistreatment of fellow students. - The simulation mannequins are to be used with respect and be treated as if they are live patients/clients, adhering to confidentiality requirements. - No Betadine or ink pens may be used on or near the simulation mannequins.
-Only 22 gauge IV catheters, or smaller, may be used. - When using the SimPad for skills and/or simulation, the wrist strap will be worn at all times or the cost of a new SimPad will be incurred to the student responsible for the damage caused. - Skills lab resource manuals/reference materials are available for student use.
-These materials are located on the Canvas NUR 411 Nursing Community as well as in the nursing labs.
-Please DO NOT remove from lab. - Utilization of lab sign-in/sign-out procedures and simulation mannequin scheduling requirements must be followed. - There is an opportunity to sign out select equipment from the skills lab for practice.
-No IV supplies, or medication supplies (i.e. syringes, needles) will be permitted for checkout.
-Check with lab personnel regarding equipment sign out procedure.
+Situations simulated in the lab are to be used as a learning tool and not to be used for the mistreatment of fellow students. - The simulation mannequins are to be used with respect and treated as live patients/clients, adhering to confidentiality requirements. - No Betadine or ink pens may be used on or near the simulation mannequins.
+Only 22 gauge IV catheters, or smaller, may be used. - When using the SimPad for skills and/or simulation, the wrist strap will be worn at all times or the cost of a new SimPad will be incurred by the student responsible for the damage caused. - HPSSC resource manuals/reference materials are available for student use.
+These materials are located on the Canvas NUR 411 Nursing Community and in Walsh 76.
+Please DO NOT remove it from the lab. - Utilization of the electronic lab sign-in/sign-out procedures and simulation mannequin scheduling requirements must be followed. - There is an opportunity to check out select equipment from the skills lab for practice.
+No IV or medication supplies (i.e., syringes, needles) will be permitted for checkout.
+Check with lab personnel regarding the equipment check-out procedure.

-• The lab is designed to be a safe area for practice and education.
-Real needles are used thus the need to practice with care.
-Practicing of any invasive procedures is not permitted on self or other individuals.
+- If requesting use of a laptop from the HPSSC, CSM IDs or another form of ID will be held until the laptop is returned. - The lab is designed to be a safe area for practice and education.
+Real needles are used, thus the need to practice with care.
+Practicing any invasive procedures is not permitted on self or other individuals.